systemd/mkosi/mkosi/resources/man/mkosi.1.md

 re-building of images.
 Specifically:

 1. The package cache of the distribution package manager may be cached between builds.
-This is configured with the `--cache-dir=` option or the `mkosi.cache/` directory.
+This is configured with the `--cache-directory=` option or the `mkosi.cache/` directory.
 This form of caching relies on the distribution's package manager, and caches distribution packages (RPM, DEB, …) after they are downloaded, but before they are unpacked.